seanguevaraflood/OnlineIntegration/README.md

 ## **Vintage Audio/Video Repair Shop’s Successful Speed Test Results** {#vintage-audio/video-repair-shop’s-successful-speed-test-results}

 The item presented in Appendix B demonstrates our website speed test.
 This was the moment we achieved the speed levels we were looking for.
 By optimizing the website’s design, we were able to achieve an impressive speed.
-This ensured customers would not see issues connecting to the website in a timely manner. ![A screenshot of a web pageDescription automatically generated][image2]
+This ensured customers would not see issues connecting to the website in a timely manner.

 ![image alt](https://github.com/seanguevaraflood/OnlineIntegration/blob/9955cc4b652513b7604fac358f102fd904894338/images/Speed%20Test.png)